learn-co-curriculum/react-ts-evernote-json-server-guided-project/README.md

 ## Provided Code

 - All CSS styles are provided for you.
+- The JSON Server API is provided for you.
 - Many components are provided for you, but most are not completely functional.
   It is your job to read the code and figure out how to incorporate it into your app.